"Tough markets demand commercial outcomes"

 John has helped many of his smaller sized clients grow to become medium sized enterprises through the strategic use of their IP rights.
 He advises both individuals and companies, including developers of gadgets, gizmos and simple mechanical devices to commercialise their innovations.
 “The creativity of my clients, the diversity of their work and their determination to succeed in tough markets, is what drives me to get the best commercial outcomes for them.”

-- Bachelor of Science in Organic Chemistry (Honours) - LaTrobe University
+- Bachelor of Science (Organic Chemistry) (Honours) - LaTrobe University

 - Diploma of Education – LaTrobe University